Company policies: 10 policies to consider for your business

 Tips For Managers: Creating Company Policies

-Drafting a corporation policy from scratch might be daunting.
+Drafting a corporate policy from scratch might be daunting.
 Here are some pointers to assist you in drafting a standard policy for your business.

 • Establishing a strong policy begins with determining company’s goals.
 Before you start assembling a policy, determine what the organisation needs to accomplish.